-Released from a reform school after two and a half years, Martin Cluxton returns to his home and society that is now alien to him.
+Released from a reform school after two and a half years Martin Cluxton returns to his home and a society that is now alien to him.

 'A Week in the Life of Martin Cluxton' is an attempt to point out in dramatic terms, the very grave inadequacies of the reform system and the almost total lack of a rehabilitation in Ireland.
 It was RTÉ television's first attempt at social realism presented in an urban drama.

 In this excerpt from the film Martin Cluxton, played by Derek King, returns to Dublin after spending two and a half years in a reformatory in the west of Ireland.
 Things have changed while he was away and Martin has to make a life in a Dublin he does not recognise and with a family he scarcely remembers.

 I didn't remember anything about Dublin.
 It was all strange a bit.
 Couldn't remember what it looked like.
 It was very strange.